Bohemian Reformation: Hussites

 In the summer of 1419, tens of thousands of people gathered for a massive outdoor religious service on a hill christened Mount Tabor, where the town Tábor was founded.
 The so-called Taborites practiced a form of communal economy that has been of great interest to Marxist historians.

-After the battle of Lipany in 1434, in which the moderate Hussites united with Roman Catholics defeated the radical Hussites,a compromise with the Roman Church and the Emperor and crowned Bohemian King Sigismund could have been realized.
+After the battle of Lipany in 1434, in which the moderate Hussites united with Catholics defeated the radical Hussites, a compromise with the Roman Church and the Emperor and crowned Bohemian King Sigismund could have been realized.
 The compromise led to reconciliation of the Bohemian reformed mainstream with the Roman Church.
 The text of Compactata based on the Four Articles of Prague was accepted by the Czech (Bohemian and Moravian) political representation as well as by the Council of Basel, but the Pope refused to recognize it.